danielsneijers/archibald/README.md

 - `screenshot.png`: A full-page screenshot of the web page.
 - `page.pdf`: A PDF version of the web page.
-- `page.html`: The HTML content with inlined styles and stripped scripts.
+- `page.html`: The HTML content with inlined styles.
-- `page.md`: The readable content converted to Markdown with the title as an H1 header.
+- `page.md`: The readable content converted to Markdown.

 ## License

 Archibald is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute it as you wish.

-## Contributing

-Contributions are welcome!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ## Support

-For any issues or questions, please open an issue on the [GitHub repository](https://github.com/yourusername/archibald).
+For any issues or questions, please open an issue on the [GitHub repository](https://github.com/danielsneijers/archibald).